 I don’t like sex because it hurts.
 What can I do?

 Many women with epilepsy say that intercourse is painful for them.
 This is especially common in people who have temporal lobe epilepsy.
 Painful intercourse can be caused by dryness of the vagina or painful vaginal spasms during intercourse.
 Ask your physician about creams or gels for lubricating the vagina to ease the discomfort of intercourse.
-Gynecologists can do gradual dilations of the vaginal opening for women who have severe problems with pain and spasm.
+Gynecologists can do gradual dilation of the vaginal opening for women who have severe problems with pain and spasm.

 Do men with epilepsy have sexual problems too?